shanep-cs2/shanep-cs2/_docs/coding-standards.md

 ### Criteria 6

 Code compiles without warnings, there are **NO** acceptable warnings.
 All warnings indicate a problem with your code.
-You are not allowed to suppress any warnings you must fix the issue in your code.
+You are not allowed to suppress any warnings, you must fix the issue in your code.

 ### Criteria 7